-The maximum sector erase time for the S25FL116K is longer than the maximum sector erase time for the S25FL204K.
+The maximum sector erase time for the S25FL116K is longer than the maximum sector erase time for the S25FL208K.
 Software that uses the WIP bit in the Status Register will not have to be modified.
-If software uses a delay to determine when the operation is finished, the delay may need to be lengthened or replaced with polls for the WIP bit.
-When WIP = 0 the operation is complete.
+If software uses a delay to determine when the operation is finished, the delay may need to be lengthened or replaced with the polling of the WIP bit.
+When WIP = 0, the operation is complete.